Teriks/pake/docs/source/basictasks.rst

 Additional information about change detection is available in the form of examples in the documentation for the :py:meth:`pake.Pake.task` function decorator.

+Pake is capable of handling change detection against both files and directories, and the two can be used as inputs or outputs interchangeably and in combination.

 *Note:*